caseybreen/childhoodmortality/README.md

 ### Using the childhoodmortality package

-The three required arguments for the primary function \texttt{childhoodmortality()} are:
+The three required arguments for the primary function childhoodmortality() are:

 - __data__: the data frame containing the IPUMS-DHS microdata (or DHS data with column names renamed to match IPUMS-DHS).
 Six variables, available in all IPUMS-DHS datasets, are necessary to compute child mortality: